Ford FG7750PBE - 6250/7750W Dual Fuel Generator With Electric Start

 Zoom on the Ford FG7750PBE

-To sum up, the Ford FG7750PBE is a portable generator tailored for:
+In a few words, the Ford FG7750PBE is a portable generator perfectly suited for:

 - Professionals who want to be able to deliver results, even during a power failure